DiegoFloresWenHao/ICP_Coder/benchmark/advanced/icp-coder/cursor_create_motoko_erc20_token_projec.md

 **Cursor**

-I'll set up a new DFX Motoko project and generate the ERC-20 canister code (with transfer, mint, and a randomness-based game), then wire it into the project and add a README with run instructions.
+I'll set up a new DFX Motoko project and generate the fungible token canister code (with transfer, mint, and a randomness-based game), then wire it into the project and add a README with run instructions.
 Now creating the project scaffold and generating the Motoko code in parallel.

 I’m going to scaffold the project files, confirm the structure, then replace `src/cqt/main.mo` with the generated token canister implementation and add a README.
 After that, I’ll build locally to ensure it compiles.

-I'll create the project files (dfx.json, Motoko canister, README, .gitignore) and wire the ERC-20 logic with the guessing game, then we'll try a local build if possible.
+I'll create the project files (dfx.json, Motoko canister, README, .gitignore) and wire the fungible token logic with the guessing game, then we'll try a local build if possible.

 I'll create the necessary files for a minimal dfx Motoko project and add the generated code and README.
 Then I'll run a build.